 As every baby is different, there is no one-size fits all solution for finding the best flight for your baby.
 When trying to find the best flights for your family beach vacation, spend some time thinking about the reality of your choices before you commit to a flight.

 For instance, does your baby sleep well in public and/or in unusual places?
 An overnight flight may be a great fit if your baby is a good sleeper.

 What time does your baby like to nap?
-Finding a flight which departs an hour or so before your baby’s nap time is a good strategy for choosing a flight with a baby.
+Finding a flight which departs an hour or so before your baby’s nap time is another good strategy for choosing a flight with a baby.

 Ultimately, there may seem to be no perfect flight for your all-inclusive vacation with a baby.
 Don’t stress… traveling with a baby is easier than you think, and you’ll be surprised at how well your flights go!